open-guides/og-aws/README.md

     * Publish and share graphs of metrics by creating [customizable dashboard views](https://aws.amazon.com/blogs/aws/cloudwatch-dashboards-create-use-customized-metrics-views/).
 * **Using CloudWatch Events:**
     * Events create a mechanism to automate actions in various services on AWS.
 You can create [event rules](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html) from instance states, AWS APIs, Auto Scaling, Run commands, deployments or time-based schedules (think Cron).
-    * [Triggered events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CWE_GettingStarted.html) can can invoke Lambda functions, send SNS/SQS/Kinesis messages, or perform instance actions (terminate, restart, stop, or snapshot volumes)
+    * [Triggered events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CWE_GettingStarted.html) can can invoke Lambda functions, send SNS/SQS/Kinesis messages, or perform instance actions (terminate, restart, stop, or snapshot volumes).
-    * Custom payloads can be sent to targets in JSON format, this is especially useful when triggering Lambdas
+    * Custom payloads can be sent to targets in JSON format, this is especially useful when triggering Lambdas.
 * **Using CloudWatch Logs:**
     * [CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) is a streaming log storage system.
 By storing logs within AWS you have access to unlimited paid storage, but you also have the option of streaming logs directly to ElasticSearch or custom Lambdas.
     * A [log agent installed](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_GettingStarted.html) on your servers will process logs over time and send them to CloudWatch Logs.